 Today, Napier Elementary School is a place with a culture of intentionality and resilience.
 Our focus on supporting the behavior of our students through social emotional learning has enabled us to accomplish two years of growth in one year, reduce student suspensions, and drastically improve our academic achievement.

 Napier will continue with this momentum.
 We intend on not only staying off the state’s priority list, but continuing to serve one family at a time, and support the social emotional needs of our students.
 Recently we proposed a change to the name of our school to capture the massive strides we have made, as well as the vision we will continue to carry with us- Napier Leadership Academy.
-As we continue to grow and strengthen our community, I hope we can serve as a reminder to other schools of the power of recognizing opportunities for growth, supporting social emotional learning for students, and that underlying it all is the incredible fact that all students can learn.
+As we continue to grow and strengthen our community, I hope we can serve as a reminder to other schools of the power of recognizing opportunities for growth, supporting social emotional learning for elementary students (and students of all ages) and that underlying it all is the incredible fact that all students can learn.

 Sign up for Move This World’s newsletter to stay up to date on social emotional learning.

 Enter your email below